Read | Our view of Mars — past, present, and future

 A 2-inch deep hole drilled by Curiosity.

-As of this writing Curiosity is still sending information back to Earth, and its mission has been extended indefinitely.
-It has also been joined by a new rover.
+Curiosity is still operational, and its mission has been extended indefinitely.

 In February 2021 Perseverance, a rover about the same size as Curiosity, landed on Mars.
 Perseverence has been sent by NASA to look for signs of past and present life, and investigate if humans could one day explore Mars.